 Cover the Windows with Curtains

 They don’t have to be pretty, but a little bit of solitude can separate you from being the ‘one who lives in his car’ to being the one who’s living the adventure.
 Not to mention you may not always be parked in areas that allow overnight car sleeping, so this is a way to build a discreet sleeper van.
+Consider the best truck bed tent if you want a better experience overall.

 Having the peace of mind with curtains also stops those nosy neighbors from peering in.
 No one wants to be awoken from a knock on the window.